Melonba

-Melonba is a suburb of Blacktown, in the state of New South Wales, Australia.
+Melonba is a suburb of Sydney, in the state of New South Wales, Australia.
 Melonba is located approximately 51 km north-west of the Sydney CBD in the local government area of Blacktown.
-The suburb is known for having cricket grounds like melonba park and lake melonba park, melonba park has been a iconic cricket ground and hosted finals there with test, odi, t20 and world cup.

 History

 Melonba is situated in the Darug traditional Aboriginal country.
 Melonba was approved as a suburb on 7 September 2020 and gazetted on 6 November 2020.
 Prior to the suburb's creation, the area was part of Marsden Park.

 The origin of the suburb name is from the Dharug Aboriginal language meaning a type of wattle found in the area.